Rashy-hub/BeMovies/README.md

 ## TODOs

+-   **Responsive Design** : Mtliplateform adapted style for a better user experience
 -   **Login/Signup PoPup** : Show a connection popup
 -   **On Hover Card** : Show detailed information of a movie when hover
 -   **Error Display**: Improve error handling and display user-friendly error messages.